Livinglist/Tasky/README.md

 </p>

-Tasky is a task management app that allows user to manage their personal project using Kanban method.
+Tasky is a task management app made with SwiftUI that allows user to manage their personal project using Kanban method.

 What you can do now in Tasky:
 - Sign in with Apple or phone number to sync user-generated data.